Sharp bilinear eigenfunction estimate, $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate, and energy-critical NLS: Introduction and main results

 \subsection{Acknowledgments}

-We sincerely thank Prof. Nicolas Burq and Prof. Nikolay Tzvetkov for their many helpful suggestions and insightful discussions.
-We warmly thank Prof. Herbert Koch for his careful reading of the paper, which helped improve its clarity.
+We sincerely thank Professors Nicolas Burq, Sebastian Herr, and Nikolay Tzvetkov for their many helpful suggestions and insightful discussions.
+We warmly thank Professor Herbert Koch and Professor Daniel Tataru for their careful reading of the paper, which helped improve its clarity.
 Y. Deng was supported by China Postdoctoral Science Foundation (Grant No. 2025M774191) and the NSF grant of China (No. 12501117).
 Y. Zhang gratefully acknowledges the hospitality of both the Beijing Institute of Technology and the University of Cincinnati, where this work was conceived and carried out.
-Z. Zhao was supported by the NSF grant of China (No. 12271032, 12426205) and the Beijing Institute of Technology Research Fund Program for Young Scholars.
+Z. Zhao was supported by the National Key R\&D Program of China (2025YFA1018500), the NSF grant of China (No. 12426205, 12271032), Beijing Natural Science Foundation (No. 1262019) and the Beijing Institute of Technology Research Fund Program for Young Scholars.